 Tucson, Arizona

 The chirping of his work cell phone jolted Morelli out of a sound sleep.
 Before answering, he instinctively checked the time displayed across the top of his phone just to make sure he hadn’t overslept.
 There was no need to bother asking who it was after clicking the answer button.
-He knew it would Sandra Fyre.
+He knew it would be Sandra Fyre.
 “What’s up?”

 “You need to get in here, ASAP.”

 Both the tone of his deputy’s voice and the curtness of her message swept away the last vestiges of sleep from Morelli’s tired brain.
-“Talk to me Sandy.”
+“Talk to me, Sandy.”

 “The supervisor of the building’s security called up here a few minutes ago from the lobby and informed me there’s state police erecting barriers outside.
 At first he thought they were responding to our earlier request to help with keeping the media back and crowd control, that is until the trooper in charge entered the building and handed him a copy of an order signed by the governor that declares the building is to be closed, posthaste.”

-It took all of Morelli’s willpower to keep from cursing for giving into his deputy’s suggestion that he go home and catch a few hours sleep.
+It took all of Morelli’s willpower to keep from cursing for giving into his deputy’s suggestion that he go home and catch a few hours’ sleep.
 That he could very well find himself dealing with a second, even more ominous standoff, one in which he and his people were the besieged, was all but impossible to grasp.
 “Have you called the office in Phoenix and informed them yet?” he asked, ignoring his wife’s stirrings as he threw his legs over the edge of the bed.

 “No.”